rediacc/www/src/content/docs/en/cli/api-reference/create.md

 `Successfully created bridge: {name} in region {region}`

-## company
+## organization

-Create a new company account with admin user
+Create a new organization account with admin user

 #### API Information

-**Endpoint:** `POST /api/StoredProcedure/CreateNewCompany`
+**Endpoint:** `POST /api/StoredProcedure/CreateNewOrganization`

 **Authentication:** Required (credential-based with Rediacc-UserEmail and Rediacc-UserHash headers)

 #### Details

-Creates a new Rediacc company along with its admin user account.
-The email and password parameters are used to create the admin user who will own the company.
+Creates a new Rediacc organization along with its admin user account.
+The email and password parameters are used to create the admin user who will own the organization.
 This is typically the first step in setting up a new Rediacc deployment.

 #### Parameters